GliaX/tourniquet/assembly_instructions/quality_control/inner belt tensile strength notes.md

 |ENNS|668|Stitching tear-out|

 ## Webbing specifications
 The table below shows contains all of the available information about the strapping used in the test.
-All values shown are as they are reported from the manufacturer, they are NOT taken from our test results.
+All values shown are as they are reported from the manufacturer or supplier, they are NOT taken from our test results.

 |Parameter|WUXLY|MEC|ENNS|Poland|
 |---|---|---|---|---|